yclee126/ManiaBoard/Code/coding_directions.md

 3. Sending USB report to host
 4. Doing Everything else then loop to 1.

-Each process should achieve lowest possible processing time.
+Each process should achieve lowest possible processing time to increase the polling rate.

 Detailed Specification
 ----------------------